 Handrails are required wherever there are 3 or more steps.
 Whether the steps are on the exterior, leading to a porch or deck, or interior, leading to a second story, they must have handrails.
 Porches and balconies must have railings as well.

 No holes in windows or screens are allowed.
 FHA guidelines say that all windows should have screens, but I’ve sold many, many homes over the years that had no screens on them at all.
 This one is a crapshoot on whether the appraiser would note the absence of screens or not.
+Many people are now opting for impact windows which are provided by the best Impact Window Supplier.

 No damaged, cracked, or peeling exterior doors.
 I’ve seen doors with cracks in them large enough to see sunlight while inside the home.
 Repair or replace the door before putting your home on the market.
+Aside from exterior ones, having a garage door repair if necessary is also crucial in selling your home.

 No debris in the crawl spaces of raised homes.
 This issue comes up all of the time on older homes in the area.
 Over the years, stuff accumulates under the house.
 There is no sense in putting off removing it or thinking that the buyer can take of it after the closing – the appraiser will make it a loan requirement.